Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Introduction

-One issue with reporting treatment effects split by subgroups, however, is that there are often a large number of potential sample splits: choosing subgroups ex-post opens the possibility of overfitting.
+One issue with reporting treatment effects split by subgroups, however, is that there might be a large number of potential ways to form subgroups.
+Often researchers collect rich baseline surveys, which give them access to a large number of covariates: choosing subgroups ex-post opens the possibility of overfitting.
 To solve this problem, medical journals and the FDA require pre-registering the sub-sample of interest in medical trials \emph{in advance}.
-In economics, this approach has gained some traction, with the adoption of pre-analysis plans (which can be filed in the AEA registry for randomized experiments).
-Restricting heterogeneity analysis to pre-registered subgroups, however, amounts to throwing away a large amount of potentially valuable information, especially now that many researchers collect large baseline data sets.
+In economics, this approach has gained some traction with the adoption of pre-analysis plans, which can be filed in the AEA registry for randomized experiments.
+However, restricting the heterogeneity analysis to pre-registered subgroups amounts to throwing away a large amount of potentially valuable information, especially now that many researchers collect large baseline data sets.
 It should be possible to use the data to discover \emph{ex post} whether there is any relevant heterogeneity in treatment effect by covariates.

-To do this in a disciplined fashion and avoid the risk of overfitting, scholars have recently proposed using machine learning (ML) tools (see e.g. \cite{AIEconometrics} and below for a review).
-Indeed, ML tools seem to be ideal to explore heterogeneity of treatment effects, when researchers have access to a potentially large array of baseline variables to form subgroups, and little guiding principles on which of those are likely to be relevant.
+To do this in a disciplined fashion and avoid the risk of overfitting, scholars have recently proposed using ML tools.
+Indeed, ML tools seem ideal for exploring heterogeneity of treatment effects when researchers have access to a potentially large array of baseline variables to form subgroups and few guiding principles on which of those are likely to be relevant.
 Several recent papers, which we review below, develop methods for detecting heterogeneity in treatment effects.
-Empirical researchers have taken notice.\footnote{In the last few months alone, several new empirical papers in economics used ML methods to estimate heterogenous effects.
-E.g. \cite{Rigol} shows that villagers outperform the machine learning tools when they predict heterogeneity in returns to capital. \cite{Heller} predicts who benefits the most from a summer internship projects. \cite{Deryugina} uses the methods developed in the present paper to evaluate the heterogeneity in the effect of air pollution on mortality. \cite{Creponetal} also builds on the present paper to develop a methodology to determine if the impact of two different programs can be accounted for by different selection.
+Empirical researchers have taken notice.\footnote{In the recent past, several new empirical papers in economics used ML methods to estimate heterogeneous effects.
+E.g. \cite{Rigol} showed that villagers outperform the machine learning tools when they predict heterogeneity in returns to capital. \cite{Heller} predicted who benefits the most from summer internship projects. \cite{Deryugina} used the methods developed in the present paper to evaluate the heterogeneity in the effect of air pollution on mortality. \cite{Creponetal} also built on the present paper to develop a methodology to determine if the impact of two different programs can be accounted for by different selection.
 The methodological papers reviewed later also contain a number of empirical applications.}